InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 For TCs to be able to fulfill all these responsibilities, it is important that they communicate regularly with community members and _keep an ear to the ground_ so to speak so that they are aware of the communities needs.
-We'll go into more detail in the section on "Advocating the Community's Needs".
+We'll go into more detail about this in the section on "Advocating the Community's Needs".

-(- benefit from the SW being developed as reason to join?)

 ## Reducing Barriers To Entry

-Soliciting contributions is one of the things that is more challenging with InnerSource compared to Open Source.
-There are a number of reasons for that
+Soliciting contributions is one of the things that is more challenging in InnerSource compared to Open Source.
+There are a number of reasons for this.

 - The sheer number of potential contributors is lower in InnerSource
 - Contributors will want to contribute during their work time.
 That means they are more time constrained compared to doing Open Source after office hours.
-Time spent on InnerSource might be time lost on reaching their original goals.
-- Work in InnerSource might not necessarily be part of the official performance goals of contributors.
+- Work in InnerSource might not necessarily be part of the official performance goals of contributors so time spent working on InnerSource might detract from reaching these goals.

 It is therefore super important to make the process for making contributions and for onboarding contributors as frictionless as possible to avoid wasting a contributors time.
 This falls squarely into the responsibilities of TCs.
-There are a number of things a TC can do to achieve that state:
+There are a number of things TCs can do in this department.

-- have a good readme.md in each code repository.
+- Have a good readme.md in each code repository.
 A good readme.md explains what's in the repository and what it can be used for.
-In addition, it should provide detailed instructions on how to get, build, test and use the SW in the repository, including the license.
+In addition, it should provide detailed instructions on how to get, build, test and use the SW in the repository, including information about the license.
-- have a good contributing.md which outlines what is expected of the contributor with respect to making a contribution.
-It should answer common questions like
+- Have a good contributing.md which outlines what is expected of the contributor with respect to making a contribution.
+It should answer common questions, such as:

-    - Who do I contact in case of questions and how do I reach them?
     - How do I submit a bug report or feature request?
+    - Who do I contact in case of questions and how can I reach them?
+    - What are conventions for code style, branching or commit messages, e. g.?
     - What is the definition of done for a contribution?
-    - What are conventions for code style, branching or commit messages, e. g.?
     - What are the process steps that govern contributions?
     - What is expected of me in terms of supporting contributed code after the contribution was accepted?